news

 There are different types of Layer 2s, including:

 • Rollups: They batch transactions and publish proofs on Ethereum.
-This reduces fees and boosts speed
+This reduces fees and boosts speed.

-• State Channels: Users lock funds in a contract and transact off-chain until they close the channel
+• State Channels: Users lock funds in a contract and transact off-chain until they close the channel.

-• Sidechains: Independent blockchains that communicate with the main chain, though often with different security models
+• Sidechains: Independent blockchains that communicate with the main chain, though often with different security models.

-• Encrypted Layers: This is where COTI comes in, adding a privacy-focused execution layer that handles logic in encrypted form
+• Encrypted Layers: This is where COTI comes in, adding a privacy-focused execution layer that handles logic in encrypted form.

+In summary, Layer 2s let blockchains scale while keeping them secure.
+They aren’t replacements, they’re upgrades.
 Whether you're moving assets faster or keeping your code confidential, Layer 2s give developers more flexibility without changing the foundation.

 Related Topics